jmcerrejon/misapuntesde/src/2024/06/how_i_use_ai_as_developer_today.md

 ![AI](/images/2024/06/me_trying_be_faster_than_copilot.jpg "MEME found at [r/ProgrammerHumor](https://www.reddit.com/r/ProgrammerHumor/comments/1dg2862/igottabefaster/)")

 ::: info
-Post updated on October 22, 2024.
+Post updated on November 7, 2024.
 :::

 I don’t tell you a lie when I advise you that if you’re not using AI in your day-to-day life, you’re missing a great opportunity.